-7.7 Temperature Controller
+Temperature Controller

-The bath temperature is controlled by Hart Scientific's unique hybrid digital/analog temperature controller.
+The bath temperature is controlled by Fluke Calibration's unique hybrid digital/analog temperature controller.
 The controller offers the tight control stability of an analog temperature controller as well as the flexibility and programmability of a digital controller.

-The bath temperature is monitored with a thermistor resistance sensor in the control probe.
+The bath temperature is monitored with a platinum resistance sensor in the control probe.
 The signal is electronically compared with the programmable reference signal, amplified, and then fed to a pulse-width modulator circuit which controls the amount of power applied to the bath heater.